 Isaiah describes how amazingly different it is in the Millennial kingdom compared with the present world.
 If such a kingdom of Christ did not come – I wrote some are doubtful – then Isaiah has seen false dreams and not visions from the Lord.

 According to Isaiah, child mortality has been eliminated.
-People’s lifespan is longer; someone died at the age of hundred years, was still young.
+People’s lifespan is longer; someone who died at the age of a hundred years, was still young.
 This means that many diseases have been overcome and the health situation has improved over the current level.
 Animals are no danger to humans; they eat all grass, even the lion.
 Verse 24 is significant: God hears people’s requests and answers them.

 However, death has not yet been removed.
 The life expectancy of people is, of course, prolonged and the 100-year-old is young to die, and infants do not die.
 Death is eliminated last, at the end of the 1000-year kingdom, when Satan is destroyed.
 After the Millennial kingdom, the real kingdom of God will come when Jesus has given power back to the Father.